Wall Street watchdog suspends Wedbush Securities president

 “While the problems were not ignored, they were not fixed,” wrote the hearing officer.
 The case focused on violations between 2006 and 2010, but regulators knew of problems since 2002, when the firm was late to report customer complaints, as industry rules require.
 The order also said Wedbush was late to report the results of litigation in which the firm was involved.

-A FINRA spokeswoman declined immediate comment on the delay in prosecuting the enforcment case.
+A FINRA spokeswoman declined immediate comment on the delay in prosecuting the enforcement case.

 Wedbush “offered many of the same excuses” and commitments to improve its procedures but “there was no meaningful improvement” in its compliance, the order said.